Shameer28/QA-Cinemas/qa-cinema/README.md

  - node.js.
 Node is used as the runtime environment. *Latest Version is recommended*
  - NPM.
 The node package manager was used during development to handle the package.json and all project requirements. *Corrosponding version with node*
  - Google Map's API Key.
 The Directions page uses a google maps embed that requires an API key.
 The key is storged in an ignored api.json file at the root of the front-end. *Add your own on clone*
+ - Publishable Stripe Key.
+In the payment manager the public stripe key is set. *Change StripeKey Var to update stripe*

 ## Executing the Project